Hook (song): Structure

-There are several allusions in the song, one to the story of Peter Pan and his nemesis Captain Hook "no matter how much Peter loved her, what made the Pan refuse to grow, was that the Hook brings you back".
+There are several allusions in the song, one to the story of Peter Pan and his nemesis Captain Hook: "no matter how much Peter loved her, what made the Pan refuse to grow, was that the Hook brings you back".

 Satire

-The song's lyrics, aimed directly at the listener, assert that the lyrical content of any song is effectively meaningless, as the song's musical hook will keep listeners coming back, even if they are unaware of the reason.
+The first chorus of the song's lyrics, aimed directly at the listener, assert that the lyrical content of any song is effectively meaningless, as the song's musical hook will keep listeners coming back, even if they are unaware of the reason.
 In the introduction, John Popper sings: